qiime2/q2-vizard/README.md

 ## scatterplot_2d

-This visualizer provides an exploratory view of your Metadata - allowing for any two NumericMetadataColumns to be plotted against each other, with an optional third CategoricalMetadataColumn used for color-coding.
+This visualizer provides an exploratory view of your Metadata - allowing for any two numeric measures to be plotted against each other, with an optional third categorical measure used for color-coding.
 You can easily toggle between different measures using the drop downs for X, Y, and colorBy.

 ### Demo
 ![](https://raw.githubusercontent.com/qiime2/q2-vizard/dev/_assets/scatterplot_2d_example.png)